Giuseppe Biancani: Works

 As evidenced in the table of contents, this work also presented a summary of the discoveries made with the telescope by Tycho Brahe, Johannes Kepler, Galileo, Copernicus, and others.
-The censorship of Biancani's previous work affected the manner in which he wrote Sphaera mundi.
+Biancani gave very favourable evaluations of Galileo's Sidereus Nuncius, De maculis solaribus, and De iis quae natantur aut moventur in aqua.
+The censorship of Biancani's previous work, however, affected the manner in which he wrote Sphaera mundi.
 "But that this opinion [heliocentrism] is false," Biancani wrote, during his discussion on Copernican and Keplerian theories, "and should be rejected (even though it is established by better proofs and arguments) has nevertheless become much more certain in our day when it has been condemned by the authority of the Church as contrary to Sacred Scripture" (Sphaera, IV, 37).

 The work not only included studies on the natural phenomenon of the echo and on sundials, but also included a diagram of the Moon.
 Giuseppe Biancani's map was not drawn up in support of new Copernican ideas but those berthed in traditional geocentric cosmology and in support of Aristotelian thought.
 Biancani disagreed with Galileo, who believed in the existence of lunar mountains.
 In a 1611 letter to Christoph Grienberger (after whom the Gruemberger crater is named), Biancani wrote of his certainty that there could not be any mountains on the Moon.
+This, according to Biancani, was demonstrated by the observation that the outer circle of the Moon is "entirely lucid, without any shadow or sign of inequality".

 Biancani opined that the Copernican system was an opinionem falsam... ac rejeciendam.
 Nevertheless, he remained ambivalent in the midst of the Scientific Revolution, as he cited Galileo's opinions on the surface of the Moon while also discussing those of the ancients, such as Posidonius and Cleomedes.
 Biancani adopted the Tychonic system battling the Aristotelianism of Mutio Vitelleschi, General of the Jesuit Order.
 He also maintained that the heavens were composed of fluid matter, not solid spheres, another anti-Aristotelian view.

 Biancani's Constructio instrumenti ad horologia solaria discusses how to make a perfect sundial, with accompanying illustrations.
+It was published posthumously in 1635 by Biancani's pupil Giovanni Battista Riccioli.

 Bernhardus Varenius based much of his geographical work on Biancani's ideas.